MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-sql-statements-and-query-details/retrieve-visualization-query-details.md

 }
 ```

-## Get the query details of visualizations in the dossier instance
+## Get the query details of visualizations in the dashboard instance

 Use `GET /api/dossiers/{id}/instances/{instanceId}/queryDetails`